 All phobias work in much the same way and the same therapy methods can be adapted to them by a competent therapist.
 That’s why you need to see a therapist who understands the underlying factors, rather than someone who will just recite a script which they have memorised out of a book.
 Even in the case of common phobias no two clients are alike.
 For instance, some people with emetophobia cannot bear the sound of someone being sick, but have no problem cleaning up that person afterwards.
 For others it would be the other way around.
 So every client needs a therapy programme tailored to their individual needs.

 My child has a phobia but is reluctant to have therapy, shall I make them come to see you?

 All therapy requires the client’s cooperation so it cannot work if they are forced to come.
-In fact this would make matters much worse by giving them a phobia for therapy, so they’d never want to have it in future!
+In fact this could make matters much worse by giving them a phobia for therapy, so they’d never want to have it in future!
 However, you could bring them for an initial chat, without therapy, and without charge, so I could explain to them exactly what therapy involves.
 Peoples’ fears are usually due to mistaken ideas about what therapy involves.
 No one will be forced to do anything.

 How young a child can you work with?

-I work a lot with teenagers down to about fourteen years old.
+I work a lot with teenagers down to about fifteen years old.
 All clients under eighteen must have a parent or guardian accompany them, who must also sign a consent form on the first session.

 I have another question which is not covered in the above list.